mathjax/MathJax-node/README.md

 }
 ```

-If the `errors` array is non-empty, the Promise will reject.
+If the `errors` array is non-empty, the Promise will reject, and be passed the `errors` array.

 The `options` contains the configuration object passed to `typeset`; this can be useful for passing other data along or for identifying which `typeset()` call is associated with this (`callback`) call (in case you use the same `callback` function for more than one `typeset()`).